Saridi-The-Pro/My_Journey/README.md

 # My_Journey
-This is the designated area where to track my journey progress from zero until now.
+This is the designated area where to track my web developer's journey progress from the start until now.